slabbi/Z80-CPU-Tester/SOFTWARE/Z80 CPU Tester 1.1/README.md

 When testing is completed:
 - the number of the failed test is displayed with a blinking bit 7, or
-- a running light shows a successfull result (no error).
+- a running light shows a successful result (no error).

 ## Display XF results and XF/YF counters